IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

     }
 </style>

 If you are following along, you will need to install VirtualBox, Vagrant and Ansible as walked-through in my [previous post][starting-with-virtualbox-vagrant-ansible].

-In this post, we will step through installing test-kitchen which is a unit-test library to assert your infrastructure code.
+In this post, we will go through the steps for installing <a href="https://kitchen.ci" target="_blank">test-kitchen</a>.
+Test-kitchen provides a test harness for automated testing of configuration management tools like Ansible.
+We will also be using Serverspec which is used to test the intended state.

 ---